lake-wg/edhoc/draft-ietf-lake-traces.md

 73 0b 96 c1 b7 c8 db ca 2f c3 b6
 ~~~~~~~~

-I selects its connection identifier C_I to be the byte string 0x37, which since it is represented by the 1-byte CBOR int -24 is encoded as 0x37:
+The Initiator selects its connection identifier C_I to be the byte string 0x37, which since it is represented by the 1-byte CBOR int -24 is encoded as 0x37:

 ~~~~~~~~
 C_I (Raw Value) (Connection identifier chosen by I) (1 byte)